tchapgouv/tchap-identite/README.md

 - quarkus : 2.7.5
 - java : 11

+##
+todo: explain how to login to https://ghcr.io

 ## Run the local environment with docker containers

 1. copy env.sample -> env, fill in passwords with (any value you want..)